-- This process should be repeated at each joint, which will help keep the pipe joints in line with the hangers and supports.
+- This process should be repeated at each joint, helping keep the pipe joints in line with the hangers and supports.

 Pipe Joint Expansion and Contraction Considerations

 The expansion and contraction of the joint may be sufficient for the project.
 However, there may be cases where the use of additional expansion joints is warranted.
 Temperature is an obvious factor.
-Some areas, for instance, may experience temperatures in excess of 100 degrees Fahrenheit.
+Some areas, for instance, may experience temperatures above 100 degrees Fahrenheit.

 The coefficient of thermal expansion differences between materials (Bridge: concrete and or steel; Pipe: ductile iron) becomes an increasingly important factor as the temperature differences increase.
-In addition, bridge length becomes a more integral component as the length of the bridge increases and expansion joints are designed within the bridge.
+Also, bridge length becomes a more integral component as the bridge's length increases, and expansion joints are designed within the bridge.

 For example, let’s assume that two 5-inch expansion joints are within the bridge design.
-Installation of corresponding expansion joints within the pipeline may be foreseeable.
+The installation of corresponding expansion joints within the pipeline may be foreseeable.
 Expansion joints may also include maintenance, which should also be considered when determining the location.
-For reference, the coefficient of linear expansion for DI Pipe is: 0.740 inches per 1000 feet of pipe for each 10 degrees Fahrenheit change in temperature.
+For reference, the coefficient of linear expansion for Ductile iron pipe (DI pipe) is 0.740 inches per 1000 feet of pipe for every 10 degrees Fahrenheit temperature change.